 Private Property and Takings.
-Some landowners fear that the presence of an ESA-listed species or the designation of their land as CH for a listed species will result in restrictions of current or new activities on their land with subsequent loss of some or all of their property value.
+Some landowners fear that the presence of an ESA-listed species or the designation of their land as CH for a listed species will result in restrictions on current or new activities on their land with subsequent loss of some or all of their property value.
 At the other end of the spectrum, there are those, particularly in the Northeast and Midwest, who value the presence of a rare flower or frog on their land.

 Under the Constitution, a person's property cannot be taken by the government without "just compensation," whether the taking occurs under the ESA or any other federal law.
-In the past, "taking" has been strictly interpreted by the courts and does not include restrictions on permitted uses or a decrease in the value of the land, unless the constraints are very severe and the prohibited uses could not have been barred at the time the property was acquired.
-The U.S. Court of Federal Claims ruled in (Tulare Lake Basin Water Storage District, et al. v.
+In the past, "taking" has been strictly interpreted by the courts and has not included restrictions on permitted uses or a decrease in the value of the land, unless the constraints are very severe and the prohibited uses could not have been barred at the time the property was acquired.
+The U.S. Court of Federal Claims ruled (in Tulare Lake Basin Water Storage District, et al. v.
 US, 49 Fed.
 Cl.
 313 (2001)) that water could not be taken from certain California irrigators to benefit endangered fish unless compensation was provided.
 However, the outcome of this case rests on facts that may not be present in other instances, so the value of the case as precedent is not yet clear.

 Critics of the ESA would like to see it amended to provide compensation in a broader range of circumstances than those required under the Constitution.
 These critics generally propose that compensation be offered for some specified percentage decrease in the value of property owners' assets (including losses related to any loss of use of their land), since they feel that property owners are otherwise being forced to bear the cost of a public benefit.
-Such provisions have been included in several bills introduced in previous Congresses.
-In the 107th Congress, H.R.
-2389 and H.R.
-2827 propose to compensate persons of the Klamath River Basin who were economically harmed as a result of ESA implementation, while S. 2604 would require the federal government to assume all costs relating to implementation of and compliance with the ESA.
+Such provisions have been included in several bills introduced in previous Congresses; proponents usually include Fifth Amendment takings under the Clean Water Act (§404), but not takings pursuant to other national interests (e.g., homeland security, highway construction).

 Opponents of a revised "taking" standard counter that they do not wish to see the ESA singled out as having a different, more generous standard for compensation than that required under current interpretation of the Constitution or for any other agency or law.
-They further state that the rights of property owners to use their land have never been absolute, and that regulation in the public interest has long been accepted.
+They further state that the rights of property owners to use their land have never been absolute, and that regulation in the public interest has long been accepted, as through zoning, for example.
 The cost to the federal government from changed thresholds for compensation and the constraints that would likely be placed on the implementation of the ESA under a more lenient takings standard are among the contentious issues slowing action on ESA reauthorization.
-(See also CRS Report 93-346 A, Endangered Species Act and Private Property Rights: A Legal Primer.)
+(See also CRS Report RS20929, The Endangered Species Act and Claims of Property Rights 'Takings': Case Law Summary.)
 However, both proponents and opponents of the ESA favor enacting incentives (primarily tax benefits) to encourage landowner cooperation.